ak060204/Data-visualization-projects/README.md

 <a href = "https://github.com/ak060204/Data-visualization-projects/tree/main/PowerBI_Project">Power BI Project</a>: This folder showcases my work using Power BI, including the development of dashboards, reports, and other visual analytics.
 Power BI is used for transforming raw data into actionable insights.

-Tableau Project: This folder includes projects created using Tableau, a powerful data visualization software.
+<a href = "https://github.com/ak060204/Data-visualization-projects/tree/main/Tableau_project">Tableau Project</a>: This folder includes projects created using Tableau, a powerful data visualization software.
 Here, you'll find projects demonstrating my ability to connect to various data sources and create dynamic, interactive visualizations and dashboards.